USEPA/haztrak/docs/haztrak_book/src/development/contributing.md

 If you're looking to contribute code or documentation, here's the general process...

 - Ask to be assigned an [Issues](https://github.com/USEPA/haztrak/issues).
-- Fork this repo to your GitHub account.
+- Fork this repo to your GitHub account (click 'Fork').
 - Clone your fork to your local workstation.

 ```shell